Bram De Looze is an extremely talented piano player.

 In addition, he’s composer-pianist of his own international project, a promising septet, “Septych” and conquers international stages with his solo project “Piano e forte”.

-At Gent Jazz 2016 he won the SABAM Jazz Award for ‘Young Talent’.
+At Gent Jazz 2016 he won the SABAM Jazz Award for ‘Young Talent’., and in 2018 a Klara award as young promising talent.

 Improvisation is the core fundament of Bram’s piano playing.
 Beside the dominant role of jazz, he finds his inspiration in creative, historical and abstract contemporary, classical music.